IBM Cloud Docs

 For more information about Balanced, Compute, and Memory profiles for Virtual Servers for VPC, see x86-64 instance profiles.

-2. Baseline throughput is determined by the number of IOPS multiplied by the throughput multiplier.
+2. Max throughput is determined by the number of IOPS multiplied by the preset throughput multiplier.
 The throughput multiplier is 16 KB for 3 IOPS/GB or 5 IOPS/GB tiers.
 The throughput multiplier for the 10 IOPS/GB tier and the custom profile is 256 KB.
-The higher the IOPS that you specify, the higher the throughput.
-Maximum throughput is 1024 MBps. ↩︎
+The higher the IOPS that you specify, the higher the throughput limit becomes. ↩︎

-3. The IOPS range that is available is dependent on the volume capacity.
+3. The available IOPS range is dependent on the volume capacity.
 For more information, see Table 3. ↩︎